-Many investors don’t realize this important fact since there is a lot of promotion to invest in stocks no matter what the valuations are.
-This leads investors to feel unnecessarily pressured to invest in stocks, often at inopportune times.
+Many investors don’t realize this important fact since there is a lot of promotion to invest in stocks no matter what stock valuations are.
+This leads investors to feel unnecessarily pressured to invest in stocks, even when they’re overvalued, and often at inopportune times such as in retirement.

 A Stock’s Safety Is Ever Changing

-A stock defined as “safe” 10 years ago may not be safe today based on valuation alone.
-For example, most quality stocks were very safe from a valuation perspective in early 2009 near the end, and after, the bear market.
+Investors sometimes forget that a stock defined as “safe” 10 years ago may not be safe today based on valuation changes alone.

-The good news is that valuations can be measured with the Price-Earnings ratio.
+The good news is that valuations can be measured with the PE, or price-earnings ratio.
 The price-earnings ratio shows how much an investor has to pay for a company’s earnings.